mahima-manik/flutter-starter-kit-docs/src/content/docs/functions/provider.md

 #### How it works?
 1. **Data Model:** The data model represents the state that you want to manage and share across your application.
 It contains the data and logic to update the state.
 2. **ChangeNotifier Class:** The ChangeNotifier class is a part of the Flutter framework that provides a simple way to manage state.
-It extends the ChangeNotifier class to provide the ability to notify listeners about state changes.
+It provides the ability to notify listeners about state changes.
 3. **Notify Listeners:** When the state changes, the ChangeNotifier class calls the `notifyListeners()` method to notify all registered listeners.
 This triggers a rebuild of the UI components that are listening to the state.
 4. **Consumer:** The Consumer widget listens to changes in the state and rebuilds the UI accordingly.
 It helps to optimize the performance by rebuilding only the specific parts of the UI that depend on the state.
 5. **ChangeNotifierProvider:** The ChangeNotifierProvider widget provides an instance of the ChangeNotifier class to the widget tree, making it available to all descendant widgets.